-As previously described, the digital output of the low-pass filter after multiplication contains the active power information.
-However, because this LPF is not an ideal brick wall filter implementation, the output signal also contains attenuated components at the line frequency and its harmonics, that is, $\cos(h\omega t)$, where h=1,2,3,..., and so on.
+As described in the Active Power Calculation section, the digital output of the low-pass filter after multiplication contains the active power information.
+However, because this LPF is not an ideal brick wall filter implementation, the output signal also contains attenuated components at the line frequency and its harmonics, that is, $\cos(h\omega t)$, where h = 1, 2, 3, ..., and so on.
 The magnitude response of the filter is given by